 How can I program my personal home companion robot?

-This video of our event from the very first robotics week in 2016 gives you an impression how a research related event in the robot house that involves students can look like.
+Robot House, in its early form, has participated in previous UK Robotics Weeks.
+This video of our event from the very first Robotics Week in 2016 gives an impression of what a research-related event in the Robot House involving students can look like.